10 Wonderful Things to See in Würzburg Germany (Travel Guide)

-Besides being famous for its prestigious wine and vineyards, Würzburg, Germany is also considered the gateway to Germany’s Romantic Road.
+In addition to being a prestigious central European wine region with ancient vineyards, Würzburg, Germany is also considered the gateway to Germany’s Romantic Road.

 The completion of the palace took nearly 60 years and some of the highlights on the interior include Neumann’s staircase with a gorgeous ceiling fresco representing different continents across the world.

-While the bridge itself is a thing to see in Würzburg, Germany itself one of the best parts is this becomes a hangout and gathering for locals on warm weather nights.
-You’ll see people gathering with their own packed picnics or glasses of the famous local Franconian wines bought at the shops on the end of the bridge near old town enjoying the view of the city and a fantastic sunset over the river.
+While the bridge itself is a thing to see in Würzburg, one of the best parts is this becomes a hangout and gathering for locals on warm weather nights.
+You’ll see people gathering with a glass of the famous local Franconian wines bought at the shops on the end of the bridge near the old town enjoying the view of the city and a fantastic sunset over the river.

 Fortress Marienberg

-Fortress Marienberg in Würzburg Germany Another historic highlight of Germany and thing to see in Würzburg, Germany is Fortress Marienberg on the hill overlooking the city on the other side of Old Main Bridge.
+Another historic highlight of Germany in Würzburg is Fortress Marienberg on the hill overlooking the city on the other side of Old Main Bridge.
 Towering above the city is the original castle for the prince-bishops and served as this for over several centuries.

 However, the history goes much deeper than that, dating back to 704 AD this is where the first church in the city was placed.
 By the 13th century, there were walls built around the church becoming a fortress.

-Even though Würzburg, Germany is technically in Bavaria, beer country as we would say, it’s actually not really a ‘beer town.
+Even though Würzburg, Germany is technically in Bavaria, beer country, it’s actually not really a ‘beer town’.
+While yes, I would say you can still find a good beer here, Würzburg is famous for its Franconian wines.

-Believe it or not one of the best things to see in Würzburg, Germany is to drink wine.
+One of the best things to see in Würzburg, Germany is to visit the different wineries and try the local wines.
 Würzburg, Germany is in Franconia, which is the heart of the wine region here in Germany.
 The wine in this region has been being produced for over 1000 years!

-There is even evidence and documentation from the year 777 that there was a winery here in Franconia given to Fudla Abbey by the famous Charlemagne.
-The point being, this is an ancient and famous wine region and we were shocked to learn this!
+There is even evidence and documentation from the year 777 that there was a winery here in Franconia given to Fulda Abbey by the famous Charlemagne.
+The point being, that this is an ancient and famous wine region and we were shocked to learn this!

 Today the wine culture here is still very prevalent and you can see vineyards below Fortress Marienberg as well as surrounding the city.
 Franconia is mostly known for its white wines including the local specialty Silvaner.